2001, Blue Mountains of Australia

 Shirley Lewis has cared about the environment all her life.

 On graduating from Trinity College, Dublin (BA Hons, English 1967) she trained as a journalist in Northern England.
-Her work experience includes provincial weeklies and national dailies in both the UK and Australia, magazines and in-house journals, news radio reporting and presenting for the BBC and Australian Broadcasting Corporation, as well as TV research, reporting and interviewing.
+Her work experience includes provincial weeklies and national dailies in both the UK and Australia, magazines and in-house journals, news radio reporting and presenting for the BBC and Australian Broadcasting Corporation, as well as TV research, reporting and interviewing, and being an author.

 She trained as an acupuncturist in Sydney and China, and carried out a research project for the Mountains Women’s Health Centre.
 She practiced acupuncture and homeopathy in the Blue Mountains, Australia for 20 years before returning to Ireland in 2001.

-On her last year in Australia, Shirley initiated Australia’s first National Plastic Bag Awareness Week.
-Federal government funded, sponsored by the two major supermarket chains, Coles and Woolworths and the Australian Retailers Association, it was run by Clean Up Australia.
+In her last year in Australia, Shirley initiated Australia’s first National Plastic Bag Awareness Week.
+Funded by federal government and sponsored by two major supermarket chains, Coles and Woolworths, and the Australian Retailers Association, it was run by Clean Up Australia.
 Shirley’s character, Baglady, appeared on the scene at this time to launch and promote the Week, in November 2001.
 This project is ongoing and regarded by Australians as highly successful.

 Shirley has considerable experience as a teacher and workshop facilitator, working with children and adults in Australia, Ireland and Croatia.
 She draws on this for her unique work on topics ranging from rubbish to sustainable living, in education, business, community, politics, media and government at all levels.